Nonlinear stability of pulse solutions for the discrete FitzHugh-Nagumo equation with infinite-range interactions: Introduction

 The variable $u_j$ now represents the potential at the $j^{\text{th}}$ node, while the variable $w_j$ denotes a recovery component.
 The nonlinearity $g$ describes the ionic interactions.
 Note that this equation arises directly from the FitzHugh-Nagumo PDE upon taking the nearest-neighbour discretisation of the Laplacian on a grid with spacing $h>0$.

 Inspired by the procedure for partial differential equations, one can substitute a travelling pulse Ansatz

 into (\ref{ditishetalgemenealgemeneprobleem}).
 Instead of an ODE, we obtain the system

 in which $\xi=hj+c_ht$.
-Such equations are called functional differential equations of mixed type (MFDEs).
+Such equations are called functional differential equations of mixed type (MFDEs), since they contain both advanced (positive) and retarded (negative) shifts.
 In \cite{HJHSTBFHN,HJHFZHNGM}, Hupkes and Sandstede studied (\ref{ditishetalgemenealgemeneprobleem}) and showed that for small values of $\rho$ and $r_0$ sufficiently far from $\frac{1}{2}$, there exists a locally unique travelling pulse solution of this system and that it is asymptotically stable with an asymptotic phase shift.
 No restrictions were required on the discretisation distance $h$, but the results relied heavily on the existence of exponential dichotomies for MFDEs.
 As a consequence, the techniques developed in \cite{HJHFZHNGM,HJHSTBFHN} can only be used if the discretisation involves finitely many neighbours.
 Such discretisation schemes are said to have finite range.

 Recently, an active interest has arisen in non-local equations that feature infinite-range interactions.
 For example, Ising models have been used to describe the infinite-range interactions between magnetic spins arranged on a grid \cite{BatesInfRange}.
 In addition, many physical systems, such as amorphous semiconductors \cite{GU1996} and liquid crystals \cite{Ciuchi}, feature non-standard diffusion processes, which are generated by fractional Laplacians.
 Such operators are intrinsically non-local and hence often require infinite-range discretisation schemes \cite{Ciaurri}.